peterhoward42/ansible-play/README.md

 I want to do an Ansible tutorial.

-I aim for this repo to faciliate that, by docker-composing an infrastructure with a small fleet of 'machines' to work with: one ansible control node, and three managed nodes.
+I aim for this repo to faciliate that, by docker-composing an infrastructure with a small fleet of 'machines' to work with - comprising one ansible control node, and three managed nodes.

 ### Bringing Up (and Down) The Environment